yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `Ty`szablonu.
+Typ jest synonimem dla parametru szablonu `Ty` .

 ### <a name="example"></a>Przykład